TakutoYoshikai/oreki/README.md

 If you want to save storage, use **bitcoind**, and read [here](https://github.com/gaiax/oreki/blob/master/docs/bitcoind.md).

 If you don't want to build bitcoin node, use **neutrino mode of lnd**, and read [here](https://github.com/gaiax/oreki/blob/master/docs/neutrino.md).
+This solution is to trust other server.
+It's easy, but you don't get real benefit of blockchain.

 ## Installation